TheBozzz34/Refractor/README.md

 ### I have very little interest in this plugin, development is on hold for now

-Check the [Spigot Page](https://www.spigotmc.org/resources/refractor.96459/) for the latest stable release, or the [CI](https://fbioc.com/job/Refractor/) server for bleedeing edge builds.
+Check the [Spigot Page](https://www.spigotmc.org/resources/refractor.96459/) for the latest stable release, or the [CI](https://jenkins.catgirlsaresexy.org/job/Refractor%20Plugin/ server for dev builds.

 [Progress Tracker](https://trello.com/b/eqeE8VAi/refractor-plugin-issue-tracker#)